vinfreecs/genga/Documentation.md

  * use gas disk: By setting this flag, the [gas disc](#markdown-header-gas-disc) is used.
  * The dissipation time for the gas disc in years
  * The power law exponent for the gas disc, alpha
+ * use additional force, which is specified in the file force.h See [here](#markdown-additional-forces) for more details
  * FormatS:  Output file format for multi simulation run.
 0: all simulatios write to different files, 1: all simulations write to the same file.
  * FormatT: Output file format for time steps.
 0: all time steps are written to different files, 1: all time steps are written to the same file.
  * FormatP: Output file format for particles.
 0: all particles are written to different files, 1: all particles are written to the same file.